dhanajeane79/block-26-workshop-contactList/README.md

 The API I'll be accessing is called JSONPlaceholder, which is a free and open API that provides sample data for testing and learning purposes.

-To fetch the contact data, we'll make requests to the /users endpoint of the JSONPlaceholder API.
-This endpoint will provide us with an array of contacts, each containing properties like name, email, and phone number.
+To fetch the contact data, I'll make requests to the /users endpoint of the JSONPlaceholder API.
+This endpoint will provide me with an array of contacts, each containing properties like name, email, and phone number.

 ## Workshop Objectives